Key Takeaways

 Genetics and Parent Influence

-The biggest factor behind mini goldendoodle size is genetics.
+The biggest factor behind mini the breed size is genetics.
 Golden retrievers contribute a larger frame, while miniature poodles contribute smaller size and different body proportions.
 The interaction between those two parent breeds creates the variation owners see in litters.

 First-generation crosses often show more variation than later generations.
 Backcrosses to the poodle side may produce smaller dogs with stronger poodle coat influence, while other pairings may push puppies upward in size.